hash2004/Hyperparameter-Tuning-and-Feature-Mutation-Using-Genetic-Algorithm/README.md

     </ol>

    <h5>Feature Mutation</h5>
-    <p>In addition to hyperparameter tuning, our algorithm mutates features by including, excluding, or modifying
+    <p>In addition to hyperparameter tuning, our algorithm mutates features by including, or excluding,
         features based on their contribution to model accuracy.</p>

    <h5>Challenges Overcome</h5>